gbmhunter/blog/content/programming/signal-processing/image-processing/image-registration/modality-independent-neighbourhood-descriptor-mind/index.md

 This value of `\(1468\)` is attached to the `\((1, 1)\)` pixel in the search space.
 The same patch distance calculation is repeated for all pixels in the search space, which would give the results as shown in the below diagram:

 {{% figure src="mind_descriptor_patch_distances.svg" width="500px" %}}

+## Resources

+### Publications

+* [Self Similarity Image Registration Based on Reorientation of the Hessian](http://homepage.tudelft.nl/h5u3d/papers/SelfSimilarityImageRegistration.pdf) ([cached local copy](2013_self_similarity_image_registration_based_on_reorientation_of_the_hessian.pdf)) claims to be an efficiency improvement on the original MIND algorithm when dealing with deformation between the two images.

+* [Multimodal Fusion for Image-Guided Interventions using Self-Similarities](self_similarity_context_ssc.pdf) is a newer publication involving the same author as the original MIND publication (Mattias P. Heinrich) which claims to improve in the MIND algorithm by using patch distances between pixels surrounding the pixel of interest, but not including it, thereby reducing the algorithms sensitivity to noise in the pixel of interest.

+### Software

+* MATLAB implementations of the MIND and SSC algorithms can be found at [mpheinrich.de/software.html](http://www.mpheinrich.de/software.html).

+* The GitHub repo [cmirfin/BBR](https://github.com/cmirfin/BBR) contains MATLAB code of the MIND algorithm and a supporting Gauss-Newton optimizer to perform two-stage non-rigid registration of MR images.

+* [IBME - Julia Schnabel - Software](http://www.ibme.ox.ac.uk/research/biomedia/julia-schnabel/Software) contains MATLAB for the MIND algorithm as well as MIND/Gauss-Newton 2D registration code (again, in MATLAB).